How do Fat Jimmy Amplifiers take pedals?

 No. We use an assortment of modern, vintage, and NOS components, specifically selected for their sound and performance in any given location in the circuit.
 The fact is that we simply do not have enough NOS capacitors to fully load every amp!
 The cost of doing so would also raise the price point of the amp considerably.
 We have an excellent balance of NOS vs. modern components.
 The modern components we do use are the best available, and specifically selected by Mike after extensive a/b comparisons and field testing.

-Absolutley.
+Absolutely.
 Those ‘Holy Grail’ vintage amplifiers all used paper wound transformers.
-Paper layer transformers have a very different sound than modern plastic wound transformers.
-To our ears, plastic bobbin transformers lack a certain clarity, detail and texture found only in paper wound transformers, and in our opinion the plastic trannys don’t hold a candle to them (regardless of what the manufacturers of the plastic trannys claim).
-Plastic trannys do have a modern sound to them.
-We are aiming for true vintage sound in our amplifiers.
-We have performed extensive comparisons where we listen to both paper and plastic transformers in the same circuit, even blind tests with musicians.
+Paper layer transformers have a very different sound than modern plastic bobbin transformers.
+To our ears, plastic bobbin transformers lack a certain clarity, detail and texture that is found only in true vintage style paper wound transformers.
+In our opinion the plastic bobbin trannys don’t hold a candle to paper (regardless of what the manufacturers of the plastic trannys claim).
+Plastic trannys do have a modern sound to them, which might be good in certain situations (if that’s the sound you are going for).
+At Fat Jimmy Amplifiers we appreciate and capture true vintage sound.
+We have performed extensive comparisons where we have listened to both paper and plastic transformers in the same circuit, even blind tests with musicians.
 The paper transformers come out on top.
 Every single time.
 The paper wound transformers used in Fat Jimmy Amplifiers are made to vintage specs on the same machines used by Schumacher to make the transformers found in vintage Fender amps of the 60s and 70s!
-These same Schumacher transformers can be found in many Dumble amplifiers.
+These same Fender/Schumacher transformers can be found in many Dumble amplifiers.

 What is the purpose of dual inputs?